 Patients will log into the HIPAA compliant Liyfe app to log and track symptoms they experience and communicate with the Care Team.

-AI-based questions will guide patients on the Liyfe App to collect comprehensive symptoms information needed to best understand the situation.
+AI-based questions will guide patients on the Liyfe App to collect the comprehensive symptoms information needed to best understand the situation.

-Evidence-based symptoms normalization algorithm will calculate the severity of the symptoms.
-You either receive a note or emergency alert per your protocol.
+The Liyfe Evidence-based symptoms normalization algorithm will calculate the severity of the symptoms.
+Either receive a note or emergency alert per your protocol.

-Clinical advice can be given by clinicians on the app.
-Telemedicine tool is available for text or video chat.
+Clinical advice can be given by clinicians through Liyfe app via text or video.